DJJo14/esp32_rmt_uart/Readme.md

 A test with 2 modbus client is working with the esp32_rmt_uart!! with a interval from 0.5 sec and 12 holding registers per uart. and it workd good.
 It is almost the same as the normal uart!

 There are still some small bugs and features, but i am working on it.
-Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal. thats why the folders are copied from the esphome project.
+Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt peripheral. thats why the folders are copied from the esphome project.

 Feel free to help!